 The majority of the academy trust's income is obtained from the ESFA in the form of recurrent grants calculated on the basis of pupil numbers.
 The key risk to the trust is, therefore, fluctuation in pupil numbers.
-The number of pupils on roll has declined in recent years; the School had 306 pupils in the school census on the 1 October 2020, 291 pupils in the school census on the 7 October 2021 census and 287 pupils in the school census on the 6 October 2022 census.
-The Governing Board are monitoring pupil numbers, and budgets, closely and have taken early actions to ensure that the trust is able to achieve a balanced budget in future periods.
+The number of pupils on roll has declined in recent years; the school had 306 pupils in the school census on the 1 October 2020, 291 pupils in the school census on the 7 October 2021 census, 287 pupils in the school census on the 6 October 2022 census and 278 pupils in the school census on 5 October 2023.